mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

 ~~~
 {: #fig_4o6RA_RA title="Broken topology information" artwork-align="center"}

-In order to provide full topology information, it is RECOMMENDED
+In order to provide full topology information, it is RECOMMENDED that
-that any implementation of 4o6RA be combined with an implementation
+any implementation of 4o6RA be combined
-of an LDRA {{RFC6221}} in a back-to-back structure, and that the LDRA
+with an LDRA implementation {{RFC6221}} in a back-to-back structure, and that the
-implementation has a mechanism to get interface information that
+LDRA implementation include a mechanism to obtain interface information that
 can be used to provide the Interface-ID option to outgoing
 DHCPV4-QUERY messages, as specified in Section 5.3.2 of {{RFC6221}}.